Character Animation

 Sketchbook:

-• A complete sketchbook filled with your drawings, observations, stories, research for films you’d like to make, ideas, thumbnails, character designs, studies of images from films or other sources that interest you, etc.
+• A complete sketchbook filled with your drawings, film ideas and scenes, film research, observations, stories, thumbnails, character designs, etc.

 • We want to see what you are uniquely inspired to draw.
-We recommend you do not use online sketchbooks for reference.
+We recommend you do not refer to any sketchbooks you see online for reference.

 • Please draw directly in a sketchbook, rather than assembling pages together.